-The Critical Facility Generator Program will allow units of local government to ensure that the most critical facilities in their communities have access to power throughout an emergency when local sources of power are down.
-Critical facilities include, but are not limited to, potable water facilities, waste water facilities, police departments, fire departments, emergency operation centers and shelters.
-Local units of government that apply for this program will need to identify critical facilities that have a need to update existing generators or purchase new power generators that will allow critical facilities to safely maintain power during emergencies.
+The hardening program will encompass energy resiliency projects that help ensure that the most critical facilities in Florida communities have access to power throughout and following an emergency when local sources of power are down.
+Critical facilities include, but are not limited to, potable water facilities, waste water facilities, police departments, fire departments, hospitals, emergency operation centers and emergency shelters.
+Local units of government that apply for this program will need to identify critical facilities that have a need to update or replace existing power sources (such as generators or resiliency systems) so as to allow these facilities to safely maintain power during emergencies.

-Table 16: Critical Facility Generator Program - At a Glance
+Table 15: Critical Facility Hardening Program - At a Glance

-Critical Facility Generator Program At a Glance

-Funding Dollars \$27,000,000

-Funding Percentage 4%

-Application Type Subrecipient

-Applicant Eligibility TBD

-Geographic Eligibility HUD and State designated MIDS

-National Objectives Fulfilled LMI

-Hazard Risks Addressed Flooding, Severe Storms, Hurricanes, Coastal Erosion, Wildfires

-Lifelines Protected Safety and Security, Food, Water and Shelter, Health and Medical, Energy, Communications, Transportation, Hazardous Materials
+Critical Facility Hardening Program At a Glance Funding Dollars \$75,000,000 Funding Percentage 12% Application Type Subrecipient Applicant Eligibility UGLG, state agencies and other applicants including, but not limited to, non-profits and non-governmental agencies that apply in partnership with their local UGLG or state agencies.
+Geographic Eligibility HUD and State-Designated MIDS National Objectives Fulfilled LMI and Urgent Need Hazard Risks Addressed Flooding, Severe Storms, Tropical Cyclones, Coastal Erosion, Wildfires Lifelines Protected Safety and Security, Health and Medical, Energy, Communications